 All of the clothing that The Jackal wears for his target practice has been seen elsewhere in the film, but this is the only time he wears this specific combination.
 His beige cotton shirt has double sets of thin white stripes.
 The firm, long point collar is worn open to showcase the day cravat around his neck.
 The rest of the mother-of-pearl buttons are all buttoned down the shirt’s front placket, although the single button on each rounded cuff is undone and folded back once over each wrist.
 (The fact that the shirt sleeves reach the end of his wrists perfectly when the cuffs are folded back indicates that the shirt sleeves may be too long for Edward Fox.)

-The day cravat – often incorrectly referred to as an “ascot” – is a staple of The Jackal’s undisguised wardrobe that adds a polished touch for a character that believes in his own standards of dress.
+The day cravat—often incorrectly referred to as an “ascot”, which is a different type of neckwear—is a staple of The Jackal’s undisguised wardrobe that adds a polished touch for a character that believes in his own standards of dress.
 In 1963, it would have been less dignified for a gent to wear only a shirt and trousers with no jacket, so The Jackal foregoes the standard neckwear of a long tie and dresses up his warm-weather casual attire with a series of patterned day cravats that also prevent his earth-toned ensembles from being too suspiciously inconspicuous.

-For his afternoon of buying and shooting melons, The Jackal wears a maroon soft silk day cravat with white polka dots, worn under the unbuttoned collar of his shirt.
+For his afternoon of buying and shooting melons, The Jackal wears a maroon soft silk day cravat with white polka dots, worn under his open-necked shirt.
 He was previously seen wearing this same cravat during a brief stop in Paris, where he wore it with a light brown odd jacket and tan trousers.

 The Jackal wears taupe gabardine flat front trousers with a long rise and an extended tab that secures in the front with a hidden hook closure.
 The side pockets are slightly slanted, and the back has double “Keystone”-shaped darts on each side with no pockets.
 Though fitted through the hips, the trouser legs slightly flare out to the plain-hemmed bottoms.
 The Jackal previously wore these taupe trousers to the British museum and spends much of the film wearing a similar pair of a warmer tan shade.